 6. Accountability and Responsibility

-Our kids are pretty amazing people, whether they have allergies or not.
-All of these skills (and more) can be learned by any child, but our food-allergic children and their siblings have experiences that require them.
+These skills will benefit any child, whether they have allergies or not.
+All these skills can certainly be learned by any child.
+Our food-allergic children and their siblings require them.

-Oh, they are going to be some neat kids…And I can’t wait to see them as adults.
+Oh, our children are going to be some neat kids!
+And, I can’t wait to see them as adults.